LeCAD-PEG/SOLPS-GUI/doc/source/code/b2input.rst

 .. index:: cbregs

 ``cbregs``    default: ``None``
-    specifies the number of regions where boundary conditions will be specified the 'south' boundary is broken into three pieces with one quarter of the cells in the first region, half ofthe cells in the second, and the remaining quarter in the third region (inner target private flux, core, outerprivate flux).
-This is geometry-dependent information the code will check against the mesh connectivity and return an error if the two do not match the 'north', 'west' and 'east' are not broken up, and correspond to the SOL boundary, inner target andouter target, respectively.
-For double-null cases, the north boundary should be split into two sections
+    specifies the number of regions where boundary conditions will be specified the 'south' boundary is broken into three pieces with one quarter of the cells in the first region, half of the cells in the second, and the remaining quarter in the third region (Western target private flux, core, Eastern target private flux).
+This is geometry-dependent information the code will check against the mesh connectivity and return an error if the two do not match the 'north', 'west' and 'east' are not broken up, and correspond to the SOL boundary, inner (outer) target and outer (inner) target, respectively for lower (upper) single-null topologies.
+For double-null cases, the north boundary should be split into two sections.

 .. index:: region